Welcome to MEG

 Projects

-Most recently, MEG partnered with the Pitt Rivers Museum, Oxford, the Horniman Museum and Gardens in London, National Museums Liverpool, and the Museum of Archaeology and Anthropology in Cambridge on a project called ‘Rethinking Relationships’.
-To be panned out over the next few years, this project will build trust with communities and improve access to collections significant to them.
+Most recently, MEG partnered with the Pitt Rivers Museum (Oxford), the Horniman Museum and Gardens (London), National Museums Liverpool, and the Museum of Archaeology and Anthropology (Cambridge) on Rethinking Relationships – a multi-year initiative focused on building trust with communities and improving access to collections of significance to them.

 Image courtesy of the Museum of Archaeology and Anthropology, University of Cambridge.